Updated: Oct 14

-Breakfast is my favourite meal of the day, and lately I’m all about Greek yogurt with granola, and fresh fruit (like seasonal strawberries and cherries!).
+Breakfast is my favourite meal of the day, and lately I’m all about chia pudding with granola, and fresh fruit (like seasonal strawberries and cherries!).
 The thought of that, and a cup of coffee gives me the motivation I need to get out of bed at 5:30am and exercise.
 Although, that feeling of being finished my workout before my kids get up, and having a clear head and loads of energy to start the day is pretty motivating too.

 Nuts are also a source of monounsaturated fat, which decreases inflammation in the body; reducing the risk of heart disease and cancer, contributes to a healthy microbiome (aka helps healthy bacteria to grow in your gut) and supports healthy brain function (don’t walnuts look like little brains?!).
 Nuts and seeds also contribute to healthy hair, skin and nails as they support the production of natural oils in your body!

 This granola is my jam these days, and I just had to share.
 For those of you that are gluten-free, want to cut back on carbs, or just want all the health benefits of a variety of nuts and seeds, this granola is for you.
 Enjoy!

 Servings 12 servings (1/4 cup each)

 1 cup whole raw Almonds

 1 cup whole raw Hazelnuts or Brazil Nuts

 1 cup whole raw Walnuts or Pecans or half and half

 1/3 cup Sunflower seeds or Unsweetened shredded coconut